edmand46/cocos2d-js-es6/readme.md

 # Cocos2D-JS-ES6

-This boilerplate add ES6 futures in cocos2d-js by dint of babel.
+This boilerplate add ES6 futures in cocos2d-js project by dint of babel.
 For build and packing used gulp.

 - Live reload
 - ES6 futures